apache/geode-benchmarks/infrastructure/scripts/aws/README.md

     -r|--gr|--geode-repo            : Geode repo (default: apache/geode)
     -b|--gb|--branch|--geode-branch : Geode Branch (default: develop)
-    -m|--metadata                   : Test metadata to output to file, comma-delimited (optional) --                              : All subsequent arguments are passed to the benchmark tast as arguments -h|-?|--help                    : Help message
+    -m|--metadata                   : Test metadata to output to file, comma-delimited (optional) --                              : All subsequent arguments are passed to the benchmark task as arguments -h|-?|--help                    : Help message

+If the script fails with a message similar to:

+    Received disconnect from x.x.x.x port 22:2: Too many authentication failures Disconnected from x.x.x.x port 22

+then it is possible that the ssh-agent has too many keys stored in it and needs to be cleaned up.
+Another way to confirm that this is the case is to use `$ ssh-add -l` to list all keys currently in the ssh-agent, and see if there are more than 6 listed (the default behaviour for ssh is for a maximum of 6 attempts).
+You can then remove all keys from the ssh-agent by using `$ ssh-add -D`, which should prevent the error from occurring.

 # run_against_baseline.sh
 Runs benchmark tests against two branches of geode for comparison purposes on the AWS instances with